 Lumens: introducer + one infusion port

-“Cordis” is a company; the AVANTI introducer is the catheter name.
+“Cordis” is a company; the AVANTI introducer is the name of the catheter.
 Like the PSI above, this catheter has an introducer and one side port.

 Drop me a comment with questions! 🙂